gabriel-rodriguez-garcia/genai_guardrails_deep_dive_days/README.md

 ## Getting started

-In order to follow along in the workshop walk through the following sequence of steps:
+In order to follow along in the workshop complete the following sequence of steps:

 1. Access the AWS account using the link below and add the access code next to the equal sign.
 Use the access code provided by the workshop hosts.
    Link: https://catalog.us-east-1.prod.workshops.aws/join?access-code=